When you are living and working in Mexico, running a business or investing in Mexican real estate, you will need to engage with Mexico’s banks.

 All major banks offer mortgage products.
 Mortgages come in all shapes and sizes in Mexico: some offer discount or “teaser” interest rates, with higher rates after an initial period; some offer lower aperture fees in return for higher interest payments and vice-versa.
 For detailed information about mortgages in Mexico, read the Mexperience Guide to Financing Mexican Real Estate.

-The credit card market in Mexico began to take off significantly from around 2000.
+The credit card market in Mexico began to take off significantly from around the year 2000.
 Mexicans and foreigners living in Mexico have willingly taken up the offers of widespread and abundant credit.

 Many stores offer 6 or 12 month interest-free credit deals through credit card companies on certain goods and services.
-In these cases, the good or service is charged to your credit card by means of six or twelve monthly charges, equal to the purchase price.
+In these cases, the good or service is charged to your credit card by means of six or twelve monthly charges, equal to the purchase price with no interest added.
 Beware that missed payments may incur penalty charges and may void any interest-free arrangements you have in place.